Skparab1/graphic-website/README.md

 # graphic-website
 Graphic website of encryption code

-goal is to be like the apple website, where you have graphics and animations that are operated by scrolling
+It is supposed to end up similar to the apple website